-If when you try to move, delete, copy or rename files/folders in Windows 10 and you receive the Invalid MS-DOS Function error message, then this post might interest you.
+If when you try to move, delete, copy or rename files/folders in Windows 11 or Windows 10 and you receive the Invalid MS-DOS Function error message, then this post might interest you.
 In this post, we will identify some potential known causes that can trigger the error and then provide the possible solutions you can try to help remediate this issue.

 This is actually a file-system error that often influences the file functionality only.
 You could experience the error also if you try to move a file from an NTFS format drive to a FAT32 format drive and a corrupt system file can also trigger the error.